diegodorado/diegodorado.github.io/content/cv/cv.en.md

-> Diego Dorado is live coder, programmer and electronic artist based in Agentina.
+> Diego Dorado is a live coder, programmer and electronic artist based in Agentina.
 > He is passionate about research projects that combine technological innovation with artistic expressions.

 ## Experiencia Laboral